tdwg/dwc/docs/rdf/index.md

      dwc:coordinateUncertaintyInMeters "20"^^xsd:int.
 ```

-If the string expresses information in a particular language, a provider should include an ```xml:lang``` attribute [[XML-LANG](http://www.w3.org/TR/REC-xml/#sec-lang-tag)] to indicate the language of the string through the RFC 4646 language code [[LANG-CODES](http://www.ietf.org/rfc/rfc4646.txt)] for that language.
+If the string expresses information in a particular language, a provider should include an [```xml:lang``` attribute](http://www.w3.org/TR/REC-xml/#sec-lang-tag) to indicate the language of the string through the [RFC 4646 language code](http://www.ietf.org/rfc/rfc4646.txt) for that language.
 In addition to specifying the language of the string, providing a language tag entails that the described resource has the type ```rdf:langString```.

 **Example 10:**